Biswayan375/interactive-socket-single-user/README.md

 Its a basic Java web socket interactive application that serves single client only.
 While a client is already connected, other requesting clients would be waiting.
 Once the connected client disconnects, if there is a client waiting will get automatically connected to the server.

 ### Where can you get from here?
 Well, this is the pretty much **basics** of *Socket Programming in Java*.
 Handling a single client request without using any thread pool is a pretty simple task compared to maintaining a thread pool of client sockets and servicing all of them.
-Also for notifying a waiting client, I have also used threads so it would be a nice example for anyone starting Socket Programming in Java.
+Also for notifying a waiting client, I have used threads so it would be a nice example for anyone starting Socket Programming in Java.

 - Here, I have started the server by running ``` java Server ``` in the top left terminal.
 Then I have started the clients by ``` java Client ``` in the three other terminals.
 The client that was started first connects to the server and the other two goes waiting.

 ![](images/ss1.png)

-- After ten seconds of waiting, there is a log in the clien terminals saying that the server must be busy.
+- After ten seconds of waiting, there is a log in the client terminals saying that the server must be busy.

 ![](images/ss2.png)